deib-polimi/cpim-library/README.md

 	<version>2.0-SNAPSHOT</version>
 </dependency>
 ```
-Not all the required dependencies can be isntalled directly through maven since are not available in any maven repo.
+Not all the required dependencies can be installed directly through maven since are not available in any maven repository.
 Those dependencies are available in the repo folder which contains:

-- `com.azure.microsoft.helper` that is a repackage of [jpa4azure](https://jpa4azure.codeplex.com/) which contains only the helper classes to access azure services
+- `com.azure.microsoft.helper` that is a repackage of [jpa4azure](https://jpa4azure.codeplex.com/) which contains only the helper classes to access Azure services
 - `com.microsoft.sqlserver.sqljdbc4` that is the JDBC driver for Microsoft SQL server used for CPIM SQL service.

 #CPIM User Manual